-We note that, for the bottom two plots of Figure \ref{fig:retrieval_test}, the regularised MRL reconstruction results do not perfectly trace the true underlying $P(k)$'s.
-The reason is twofold; first, the diffusive smoothing term tends to smooth out high-frequency oscillations which do not contribute significantly to fitting the data.
-Regularised MRL reconstructs the dip around $k=7\times10^{-3}$, for example, to be smaller than the true value for this reason.
-Second, the inherent degeneracy of the inverse problem may direct the algorithm to converge on another form of $P(k)$ which gives near identical $C_\ell$s.
-The wavenumbers ($k$) and the multipoles ($\ell$) have a one-to-one correspondence under the Limber approximation ($l\approx k \eta_\text{rec}$\footnote{Here, $\eta_\text{rec}$ denotes conformal distance to the last scattering surface.}), but in reality, each $k$ contributes to multiple $\ell$s that are near or larger than $k\eta_\text{rec}$.
-A lack of power at a scale can therefore be compensated by excess powers on nearby scales.
-The third row of Figure \ref{fig:retrieval_test} shows one such result; both MRL and regularised MRL results have a small dip around $k=2\times10^{-2}$, compensated by small oscillations around the true $P(k)$ for before and after.
-The corresponding $C_\ell^\mathrm{TT}$s are within the fractional error of $O(10^{-3})$ to true values.
-Extra fluctuations around the true feature are also small enough to avoid suppression from diffusion.
+We note that for the bottom two plots of Figure \ref{fig:retrieval_test}, the RegMRL reconstruction results do not perfectly trace the true underlying $P_\zeta(k)$'s.
+The reason is twofold.
+First, the diffusive smoothing term tends to smooth out high-frequency oscillations which do not contribute significantly to fitting the data.
+For example, RegMRL reconstructs the dip around $k=7\times10^{-3}$ to be smaller than the true value.
+Second, the inherent degeneracy of the inverse problem may direct the algorithm to converge on another form of PPS which gives nearly identical $C_\ell$s.
+The wavenumbers ($k$) and the multipoles ($\ell$) have a one-to-one correspondence under the Limber approximation ($l\approx k \eta_\text{rec}$\footnote{Here, $\eta_\text{rec}$ denotes conformal distance to the last scattering surface.}), but in reality, each $k$ contributes to multiple $\ell$s that are near or smaller than $k\eta_\text{rec}$ (larger scales).
+Excess powers can therefore compensate for a lack of power on nearby scales.
+The third row of Figure \ref{fig:retrieval_test} shows one such result.
+Both MRL and RegMRL results have a small dip around $k=2\times10^{-2}$, compensated by small oscillations around the true $P(k)$ for before and after.
+The corresponding $C_\ell^\mathrm{TT}$s are within the fractional error of $O(10^{-3})$ with respect to the true values.
+Extra fluctuation around the true feature are also small enough to avoid suppression from diffusion.